Summary: A Treatise of Human Nature (page 8)

 Page 12

-It is not a question of Hume ceasing to use the notion of cause.
-It is a matter of proposing a redefinition of it, minimal and psychologising:
+The point is not that Hume ceases to use the notion of cause.
+Rather, he proposes a redefinition of it—minimal and psychological:

 We define a cause to be, An object precedent and contiguous to another, and so united with it in the imagination, that the idea of the one determines the mind to form the idea of the other, and the impression of the one to form a more lively idea of the other 1.

-This is all we will hear - and in fact already do hear - when we use the term cause.
+This is all we mean—and in fact already do mean—when we use the term cause.

 Like humans, beasts certainly never perceive any real connexion among objects.
 'Tis therefore by experience they infer one from another